AIHACONNECT | Education Session Moderator Guidelines

 During the Session

-• Assist in getting the microphone to attendees who are asking questions (and reminding attendees to ask questions/comment only when using the microphone).
+• Assist in getting the microphone to attendees asking questions/making comments or requiring attendees to ask questions/comment only when standing at a microphone.

 • If the session is part of the virtual program, remind the speaker to encourage the virtual audience to ask questions.

 • If an audience member asks a question/makes a comment without using the microphone, repeat the question/comment (or ask the presenter to) using the microphone.
-This is important so the entire audience, including those joining virtually, can hear the question.
+This is important so the entire audience, including those joining virtually or listening to the recording, can hear the question.

-• Monitor the time; let speaker(s) know when 5 minutes remain.
+• Monitor the time; let speaker(s) know when 5 minutes remain using the timing cards in each room.

 At the Close of the Session